tweag/nickel/notes/overriding.md

 ### Nixpkgs overlays

-[Overlays](https://nixos.wiki/wiki/Overlays) were defined to address the composability issue of the previous mechanism, that is, being able to apply several overrides in a modular way.
-Overlays can be seen as a sequence of transformations from a base record, each layer having access to a `super` reference to the previous layer and the `self` reference to the final value.
+[Overlays](https://nixos.wiki/wiki/Overlays) can be seen as a sequence of transformations from a base record, each layer having access to a `super` reference to the previous layer and the `self` reference to the final value.